 The trip, for many, is a first time in our lives event.
 One that affords a fresh look at, “…what really IS important in Life.”

 Easily enough the trip – is a life event.
 It’s likely a life-changing event.
 Such as

 - The loss or change of a long-held job;

 - News of a potentially lethal health problem;

 - Death of a mate, partner, spouse, close-family member;

-- Traumatic event in close-relationships;
+- A traumatic event in close-relationships;

-- Shattering of Life Held Beliefs;
+- Shattering of Long-Held Beliefs;

 Bottom line: the trip is something that rocks our world to its inner core and leaves us wondering, ‘What just happened to me?’
 And when we gather our presence about us, we wonder again, ‘Where am I, now?’
 We feel as if we’ve been dropped into a new and unfamiliar, hostile environment.
 One for which we had no concept of, or how to maneuver within.

 What we don’t realize yet, is this: We HAVE been dropped into a wholly new world.
 A new world from which there is NO ESCAPE.
 We are now in a totally new realm, that has opened up in the midst of our previous world.